stefanviacob96/ci-cd/README.md

 # DevOps CI/CD Docker Project

-This project demonstrates a CI/CD pipeline that automatically builds, tests, and deploys a containerized web application.
+This project creates a CI/CD pipeline that automatically builds, tests, and deploys a containerized web application.

 ---

 ## Overview

-When code is pushed to the `main` branch, the system:
+When code is pushed to the main branch, the system:

 - Builds a Docker image
 - Tests the application automatically
 - Publishes the image to GitHub Container Registry (GHCR)
 - Deploys the new version to a Linux server

-This simulates a real-world DevOps workflow where applications are updated automatically after each change.

 ---